xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - Provide error messaging when a user enters an address in the **To** field and the address hasn't created an XMTP identity.

   <img src={noxmtpidentity} style={{width:"450px"}}/>

-- Consider how your app performs against these performance benchmarks:
-    - Time to load conversation list: 8-15ms to decrypt invites per conversation
-    - Sender UX: Time between sending a message and displaying the message in the conversation thread: ≤1 second
-    - Recipient UX: Time between sending a message and displaying the message in the conversation thread: ≤1 second
 - Resolve popular namespaces such as ENS, .lens, cb id, and so forth.
 For example, here is ENS name resolution in [xmtp.chat](https://xmtp.chat/).
 To achieve this functionality, consider using the [Everyname](https://www.everyname.xyz/) resolution service.

   <img src={ensnameresolution} style={{width:"400px"}}/>